 - Personal identification (ID) numbers — license, social security, state ID cards, passports

-If SPI is ever compromised or breached, it could cause permanent harm to the individual’s quality of life or impact their ability to perform daily activities, so it’s essential to follow all relevant legal guidelines if you deal with sensitive user data.
+If SPI is compromised or breached, it could cause permanent harm to the individual’s quality of life or impact their ability to perform daily activities, so it’s essential to follow all relevant legal guidelines if you deal with sensitive user data.

 The Differences Between Personal vs. Sensitive Information